ShogherS/Interpreter_Simulator/README.md

 If the program encounters errors in the code, it will provide detailed error messages, including the line number and the nature of the error.
 Use these messages to identify and fix issues in your code.

 ### Parser struct
+The Parser struct represents a code parser and processor designed to analyze and manipulate code written in C++ or a similar programming language.
+It offers functionality to dissect and understand the structure of code, identify variables and their types, check for the presence of key language elements, and manage related data structures.
+Below is a description of its components:
 ```
 struct Parser
 {